merlon/scala-best-practices/sections/7-functional-programming.md

 of the data types mentioned above as well.
 To see full list of what it can do see [this](https://typelevel.org/cats/api/cats/Functor$.html).

-Next, consider the following example which is a part of an `akka.Actor`.
+Next, consider the following example demonstrating functorial laws in action.
+It is a part of an `akka.Actor`:

 ```scala
 protected def getActiveReports = context.children.toSet - reportRouter - statisticsCollector